 These findings shall not be construed as imposing on the Town of Westbrook any obligation to approve the extension of its public road system, nor any expectation that the same will occur.
 The Applicant has indicated, repeatedly, that it assumes full responsibility for obtaining such approval in advance of any final subdivision or PRD approval, and the Commission will allow the Applicant to shoulder that burden.
 This Motion shall not be used as the basis for any claim by the Applicant that the denial of public highway status in Westbrook deprives it of the benefit of this Special Exception or the modification thereto of 2011.
 Such benefit does not exist unless and until the Town of Westbrook grants the approval that the Applicant has claimed it can obtain.
-Any approval of the Application and the Modified Application will (as set forth below) be subject to the Applicant's ability to establish the rights that it claims to have.
+Any approval of the

+Application and the Modified Application will (as set forth below) be subject to the Applicant's ability to establish the rights that it claims to have.

 - 4. Inland Wetlands and Watercourses Commission Action.
 This Commission does not have the authority to determine the jurisdiction of the Old Saybrook Inland Wetlands and Watercourses Commission.
-That Commission has submitted a report on the 2005 Special Exception, and has concluded that no permit applications were are required in connection with that special Exception application.
-The Unless and until that decision is reversed by a court of competent jurisdiction, the Commission concludeds that the Inland Wetlands and Watercourses Commission had exercised its jurisdiction to the extent that it deemed appropriate.
+That Commission submitted a report on the 2005 Special Exception, and concluded that no permit applications were required in connection with that Special Exception application.
+The Commission concluded that the Inland Wetlands and Watercourses Commission had exercised its jurisdiction to the extent that it deemed appropriate.
 The same is true for the Modification Application, where the Commission has received a report from the Inland Wetlands and Watercourses Commission (Exhibit 24). - 5.
 The Commission finds that the change from community effluent disposal to individual septic systems on the West PRD, the Pianta Parcel, and the proposed lots off of Ingham Hill Road, and the use of individual wells in the latter two areas, appears to be feasible at this stage of review, which requires only a finding as to the unit yield of the property and the conceptual soundness of the Preliminary Plan.
-Detailed septic system designs, well locations, and other public health compliance issues will be addressed at the more detailed level of review that must accompany any application for subdivision or PRD.
-Wetlands and Watercourses Commission has exercised its jurisdiction to the extent that it deems appropriate. - B. Compliance with Standards.
-Based on the information received in theis record of the 2005 Special Exception, the Commission fouinds that The Preserve property should be developed as an Open Space Subdivision.
-This finding might be different in some future proceeding at which different evidence and/or plans arewere submitted.
-In support of this finding, the Commission's further finds that the Open Space Subdivision Plan, as modified in this Motion and in the Modification Application, will not be detrimental to the public health, safety and property values.
+Detailed septic system designs, well locations, and other public health compliance issues will be addressed at the more detailed level of review that must accompany any application for subdivision or PRD. - B. Compliance with Standards.
+Based on the information received in the record of the 2005 Special Exception, the Commission found that The Preserve property should be developed as an Open Space Subdivision.
+This finding might be different in some future proceeding at which different evidence and/or plans are submitted.
+In support of this finding, the Commission further finds that the Open Space Subdivision Plan, as modified in this Motion and in the Modification Application, will not be detrimental to the public health, safety and property values.
 Further, the Modifications to the said Plan, as modified in this Motion, accomplishes the purposes specified in Paragraph 56.2 and that the standards of Paragraph 56.6 will be met, as follows: